jeangatto/ASP.NET-Core-Vertical-Slice-Architecture/README.md

 About the repoitory:

-Open source project written in the latest version of ASP.NET Core, implementing vertical slice architecture, S.O.L.I.D. concepts and Clean Code.
+Open source project written in the latest version of ASP.NET Core, implementing **Vertical Slice Architecture**, S.O.L.I.D. concepts and Clean Code.

 ## Give it a star! ⭐